-Creating an online store with React & GraphQL.
+Creating an online store application with React & GraphQL

-I utilized Prisma to generate a MySQL database for my data layer.
+I utilized Prisma to construct the MySQL database for my data layer.
 Prisma shines for its ability to layer a GraphQL server on top of your database (GraphQL Yoga); Prisma provides an enormous set of GraphQL CRUD APIs as a helper and base for database queries and mutations with GraphQL.
 Prisma saves you thousands of lines of code.

-Prisma operates seamlessly with hosting providers to serve the App's actual database and provides a beautiful GUI for the main database as well.
+Prisma operates seamlessly with hosting providers to serve the App's MySQL database realtime and provides a beautiful admin GUI for the main database as well.

 - React Best Practices

 - Render Props

 - Logic and Flow with Async + Await